MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-ads/readme.txt

 * pull ad units directly from your Google AdSense account
 * show AdSense revenue in WP Admin
 * change settings of your Google AdSense ads directly from your WordPress backend
-* supports all Google AdSense ad types, including Google AdSense display ads, native ads like In-feed ads, In-article ads, Matched content ads, Multliplex ads, Google AdSense Auto ads, and Google AdSense Auto ads for AMP
+* supports all Google AdSense ad types, including Google AdSense display ads, native ads like In-feed ads, In-article ads, Multiplex ads, Google AdSense Auto ads, and Google AdSense Auto ads for AMP
-* change type and sizes of AdSense ads without going into your Google AdSense account
+* change the type and sizes of AdSense ads without going into your Google AdSense account
 * hide Google AdSense advertisements on 404 pages by default (to comply with Google AdSense terms)
 * insert Google AdSense code for verification and AdSense Auto Ads
 * enable AdSense Auto ads on AMP
 * easy Ad Health integration and Google AdSense violation checks
 * option to remove the Google AdSense background color
 * place Google AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)
-* assistant for exact sizes of responsive Google AdSense ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-responsive-4)
+* assistant for exact sizes of responsive Google AdSense ads with the [AMP Ads add-on](https://wpadvancedads.com/add-ons/amp-ads/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-amp-ads-2)
-* convert Google AdSense ads into AMP ads automatically with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-responsive-5)
+* convert Google AdSense ads into AMP ads automatically with the [AMP Ads add-on](https://wpadvancedads.com/add-ons/amp-ads/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-amp-ads-3)
 * ads.txt generated with the correct AdSense information automatically
 * works along with Google Site Kit or can replace it if you want to [control your ad placements](https://wpadvancedads.com/place-adsense-ad-unit-manually/)